david-aurel/personal-website/content/portfolio/social_network/social_network.md

 ---
-title: "Social Network"
+title: 'Social Network'
-description: "A place to connect, chat, and have fun with you friends."
+description: 'A place to connect, chat, and have fun with you friends.'
-path: "/portfolio/social-network"
+path: '/portfolio/social-network'
-thumbnail: "social_network.jpg"
+thumbnail: 'social_network.jpg'
+order: 2
 ---

 First time using React!
 It was a challenge to wrap my head around, especially later on when I started using Redux and Sockets, but it was so much fun and I'm very happy with how it turned out.

 ---